This post contains affiliate links.

 Well, I just swam with the turtles in January 2018, and I’m here to tell you that nothing has changed.
-In 2018, you can still swim with the turtles in Playa del Carmen for free.
-Anyone who tries to tell you otherwise is a SCAMMER.
+Yu can still swim with the turtles in Playa del Carmen for free.
+Anyone who tries to tell you otherwise is running a scam.

-Akumal beach is has exploded as a tourist destination in the past few years, but swimming with the turtles in Playa del Carmen in 2018 has not changed.
+Akumal beach has exploded as a tourist destination in the past few years, but swimming with the turtles in Playa del Carmen has not changed.
 The only difference is that there are plenty of men there trying to rip you off.

-The men stand directly in the entrance to the beach with large professional looking signs to make you think they are associated with the actual authorities, or turtle conservation, or any other legitimate company.
+The men stand directly in the entrance to the beach with large professional looking signs to make you think they’re associated with the actual authorities, or turtle conservation, or any other legitimate company.

-If you want to go swimming with the turtles in Playa del Carmen in 2018, just go to Akumal beach like normal and find a place to sit, preferably down away from the entrance and the scam “guides.”
-Here, you can spread out a blanket, grab your snorkel (pick them up at Walmart for $10 before you go) and jump into the water completely for free.
+If you want to go swimming with the turtles in Playa del Carmen, just go to Akumal beach like normal and find a place to sit, preferably down away from the entrance and the scam “guides.”
+Here, you can spread out a blanket, grab your snorkel (also available at Walmart if you didn’t bring one) and jump into the water completely for free.

 Does Swimming With The Turtles Destroy Their Habitat?

-If you’re planning to go swimming with the turtles in Playa del Carmen in 2018, there are some ways you can make extra sure you do not contribute to ruining their habitat on Akumal Beach.
+If you’re planning to go swimming with the turtles in Playa del Carmen, there are some ways you can make extra sure you don’t contribute to ruining their habitat on Akumal Beach.
+Some of the most important are:

-- Give the turtle lots of space and be sure not to crowd them.
+- Giving the turtle lots of space and making sure not to crowd them.

-- Know that fins are not allowed, to make sure no one accidentally kicks them.
+- Knowing that fins are not allowed so that no one accidently kicks them.

 All in all, just use some common sense.
 This is their home and you are a visitor, so treat them with respect!